jamesinglis/ew61-export/README.md

 ## Features

-* Exports all songs and lyrics from EasyWorship 6.1 database files
+* Exports all songs and lyrics from EasyWorship 6.1 database files into a date-labeled sub-directory in /output directory
 * Attempts to strip all formatting from song words to make for a clean import
 * Attempts to handle inconsistencies with text encoding
+* Reflow song sections over 2 lines long (can be changed in config file)
 * Custom formatting functions (needs to be enabled in config file)
     * 'capitalize_names' - Capitalize some property names
     * 'remove_end_punctuation' - Remove line-ending punctuation
+    * 'fix_mid_line_punctuation' - Fixes mid-line punctuation - replaces '.' with a line break, and makes sure ',;\?!' is always followed by a space
     * 'straighten_curly_quotes' - Straighten curly quotes
     * 'remove_x2' - Remove 'x2' type references and empty parentheses
     * 'start_with_capital' - Begin all lines with capital letter